 Mock-Ups – Saving Time And Money

-To launch a large-scale production of goods, you need to make sure that everything is arranged harmoniously.
+To launch a large-scale production of goods, you must ensure that everything is arranged harmoniously.
 Printing is expensive and labour-intensive.
-And if there are changes, everything will have to be done all over again?
-It is easier to make a mockup and show the result from different angles.
+And if there are changes, everything will have to be done again?
+Making a mockup and showing the result from different angles is easier.